Oluwakemi-moyin/Amazon-Product-Review/README.md

 ### Problem
 The primary problem is to understand the customer sentiment and key pain points for two competing bedding products, Bedsure bedsheets and Breescape bedsheets, based on customer reviews.
 The analysis aims to identify what drives positive and negative feedback for each product to provide actionable insights for business improvement.

-### Tools used
-- Amazon Product Review Scraper for scraping the review data from Amazon
--  Microsoft excel for cleaning the data
--  SQL server for creating the database
--  Python for the EDA and sentiment analysis
--  Power BI for the visualization of insights from the review data

 ## Analysis